Aliases for GTF2H5 Gene

 This gene encodes a subunit of transcription/repair factor TFIIH, which functions in gene transcription and DNA repair.
 This protein stimulates ERCC3/XPB ATPase activity to trigger DNA opening during DNA repair, and is implicated in regulating cellular levels of TFIIH.
 Mutations in this gene result in trichothiodystrophy, complementation group A. [provided by RefSeq, Mar 2009]

 GeneCards Summary for GTF2H5 Gene

 GTF2H5 (General Transcription Factor IIH Subunit 5) is a Protein Coding gene.
 Diseases associated with GTF2H5 include Trichothiodystrophy 3, Photosensitive and Trichothiodystrophy.
-Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and RNA Polymerase I Promoter Escape.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 Gene Ontology (GO) annotations related to this gene include rDNA binding.

 UniProtKB/Swiss-Prot Summary for GTF2H5 Gene